The Screenings Settings page allows you to manage the tools Checkr provides to streamline your background check process. Use this page to:

 The Screenings Settings page allows you to review and manage the following four tools used in Checkr’s background checks:

-Screenings: Screenings are the different types of background searches that Checkr performs.
+Screenings: Screenings are the different types of background checks that Checkr performs.
 Select only Screenings that are meaningful to your organization and the specific position(s) you are trying to fill.
-For example, before you select a Motor Vehicle Report screening, check to ensure the types of information returned will help you make informed decisions.
+For example, before you select a Motor Vehicle Report check, check to ensure the types of information returned will help you make informed decisions.

 For more information, see the Screening Types section of the Checkr Help Center.

-Packages: Packages are groups of Screenings that enable you to evaluate groups of candidates using different criteria.
-Your Packages (or group of Screenings) should be driven by the specific duties of the position.
-For example, you may want to include employment verifications only for certain hires, and Motor Vehicle Report screenings for all new hires.
+Packages: Packages are groups of Screenings that enable you to evaluate pools of candidates using different criteria.
+A Package (or group of Screenings) should be driven by the specific duties of the position.
+For example, you may want to include Motor Vehicle Report checks for all new hires, but employment verifications only for certain hires.

-For more information, see Which screenings are included in my background check package?
+For more information, see Which checks are included in my background check package?

 Geos: Geos define job location and are essential in helping you to remain compliant with your responsibilities as an end-user of consumer reports.
 Geos are relevant to both the presentation of state specific disclosures, and the required Adverse Action operations.
 Because candidates can apply to jobs outside of their state of residence, Checkr uses Geos to ensure we know both where the individual lives and where they’re applying to work.